abimsedhain/Learn_Git/README.md

 There is one more thing to add to the Introduction of Git.
 People often get confused between **Git** and **GitHub**.
 All things considered Git and GitHub aren’t the same thing.
 GitHub is a hosting site for Git projects or repositories.
 There are other solutions that provide services related to Git.
 Some of them are **Bitbucket** and **GitLab**.
 GitHub and Bitbucket are cloud-based solutions, but GitLab allows you to set up this functionality in their own servers.

-# COMMON TERMINOLOGIES
+# Common Terminologies

-## Repository:
-    A unit of storage and change tracking that represents a directory of whose contents are tracked by Git.
+- Repository: A unit of storage and change tracking that represents a directory of whose contents are tracked by Git.

-## Branch
-    A version of a repository that represents the current state of the  set of files that constitute a repository.
+- Branch: A version of a repository that represents the current state of the set of files that constitute a repository.
 In a repo, there exists a default or main branch that represents the single source of truth.

-## Master
-    It is the default or main branch.
+- Master: It is the default or main branch.
 A version of the repository that is considered the single source of truth.

-## Reference
-    A Git reference is a name corresponding to a commit hash(SHA-1 Hash).
+- Reference: A Git reference is a name corresponding to a commit hash(SHA-1 Hash).
 References are pointers to commits.
     Unlike objects they are mutable.

-## HEAD
-    A reference to the most recent commit on a branch.
+- HEAD: A reference to the most recent commit on a branch.
 The most recent commit is commonly referred to as the tip of the branch.

-## Working Tree
-    This refers to the section in which we view and make changes to the files in a branch.
+- Working Tree: This refers to the section in which we view and make changes to the files in a branch.
 The files that are changed are then moved to a staging area once they are ready for a commit.

-## Index
-    This is an area where Git holds files that have been changed, added or removed in readiness for a commit.
+- Index: This is an area where Git holds files that have been changed, added or removed in readiness for a commit.
     It’s a staging area from where you commit changes.

-## Commit
-    This is an entry into Git’s history that represents a change made to a set of files at a given point in time.
+- Commit: This is an entry into Git’s history that represents a change made to a set of files at a given point in time.
     A commit references the files that have been added to the index and update the HEAD to point to the new state of the branch.
 And Commits in Git are immutable.

-## Merge
-    It is a process of incorporating changes from one branch to another.
+- Merge: It is a process of incorporating changes from one branch to another.
 In Git, other branch are merged into the master branch.